Uniqueness and non-uniqueness results for spacetime extensions: On the definition of the future boundary

 Secondly, consider the curve $(0, \frac{1}{2}) \ni s \mapsto \gamma(s) = (s, s^3 + s^4)$.
 A direct computation yields which shows that $\gamma$ is a smooth timelike curve in $M$ with $\lim_{s \to 0} (\iota \circ \gamma)(s) = (0,0)$.
 And while it extends as a smooth curve to $\tilde{M}$, it does not extend as a smooth \emph{timelike} curve to $\tilde{M}$, since it is null at the origin.
 It can be easily shown that indeed any smooth and future directed timelike curve in $\tilde{M}$, which starts at $(0,0)$, cannot directly enter $\iota(M)$.
 Thus the origin is not a past boundary point of $\iota(M)$. \textbf{This shows that for globally hyperbolic \underline{$C^0$-extensions} it does make a difference whether one defines the future/past boundary with respect to smooth timelike curves in $\tilde{M}$ or just as limit points of smooth timelike curves in $M$.
 Thus, the analogue of Proposition \ref{PropLeavingLipschitz} for $C^0$-extensions is false.
 Moreover, note that the point $(0,0)$ in this example shows that Proposition \ref{PropBoundaryChart} would not hold if one defined the future/past boundary just as limit points of smooth timelike curves in $M$.}

 Finally, let us remark that in the language of \cite{ChrusGra12} the spacetime $(\R^2_{x<\frac{2}{3}}, \tilde{g})$ has a causal bubble at $(0,0)$.
-Using the terminology from \cite{ChrusGra12} it is an example of a spacetime in which the future of a point (here: the origin) with respect to `locally uniformly timelike curves' (smooth timelike curves) is a strict subset of the future with respect to locally Lipschitz timelike curves.\footnote{In the notation of \cite{ChrusGra12}, \emph{which is not used in this paper}, that is $\check{I}^+(0, \R^2_{x<\frac{2}{3}}) \subsetneq I^+(0, \R^2_{x<\frac{2}{3}})$.} Other causal bubbles with this property were constructed in \cite{GraKuSaSt19} and in \cite{GarEle22}.
-The example here differs from those in \cite{GraKuSaSt19}, \cite{GarEle22} qualitatively in the sense that a continuous family of left going null geodesics all intersect in one point -- while in \cite{GraKuSaSt19} the family of left going null geodesics meet, one by one, on a null curve, and in \cite{GarEle22} it is precisely two left going null geodesics which intersect in one point; the remaining ones in between meet again, one by one, on one of these two null geodesics. \end{example}
+Using the terminology from \cite{ChrusGra12} it is an example of a spacetime in which the future of a point (here: the origin) with respect to `locally uniformly timelike curves' (smooth timelike curves) is a strict subset of the future with respect to locally Lipschitz timelike curves.\footnote{In the notation of \cite{ChrusGra12}, \emph{which is not used in this paper}, that is $\check{I}^+(0, \R^2_{x<\frac{2}{3}}) \subsetneq I^+(0, \R^2_{x<\frac{2}{3}})$.} Another causal bubble with this property was constructed in \cite{GraKuSaSt19}.
+The example here differs from that in \cite{GraKuSaSt19} qualitatively in the sense that a continuous family of left going null geodesics all intersect in one point -- while in \cite{GraKuSaSt19} the family of left going null geodesics meet, one by one, on a null curve. \end{example}